ewaldmire/ascender/docs/docsite/rst/userguide/credentials.rst

 .. index::
    pair: credential types; GPG public key

-Selecting this credential type allows you to create a credential that gives climber the ability to verify the integrity of the project when syncing from source control.
+Selecting this credential type allows you to create a credential that gives ascender the ability to verify the integrity of the project when syncing from source control.

 |Credentials - create GPG credential|

 .. |Credentials - create GPG credential| image:: ../common/images/credentials-create-gpg-credential.png
     :alt: Credentials - create GPG credential form

-See :ref:`ug_content_signing` for detailed information on how to generate a valid keypair, use the CLI tool to sign content, and how to add the public key to climber.
+See :ref:`ug_content_signing` for detailed information on how to generate a valid keypair, use the CLI tool to sign content, and how to add the public key to ascender.

 HashiCorp Vault Secret Lookup